TELEMETRY PIPELINE

 Kubernetes Secrets

-If you deployed Calyptia in a Kubernetes cluster, you can reference existing Kubernetes Secrets (opens in a new tab) in that cluster without adding any new Secrets to Calyptia directly.
+If you deployed Telemetry Pipeline in a Kubernetes cluster, you can reference existing Kubernetes Secrets (opens in a new tab) in that cluster without adding any new Secrets to Telemetry Pipeline directly.

-To reference a Kubernetes Secret inside a Calyptia configuration file, use the following syntax:
+To reference a Kubernetes Secret inside a Telemetry Pipeline configuration file, use the following syntax:

 ${SECRET_NAME_PARAMETER}

-NAME cannot contain a hyphen (-).
-To prevent errors, remove any hyphens from the name of your Kubernetes Secret before referencing it in Calyptia.
+To prevent errors, be sure to remove any hyphens (-) from the name of your Kubernetes Secret before referencing it in Telemetry Pipeline, because NAME can't contain a hyphen.

 For example, for the following Kubernetes Secret named test: